Shivang0/ducatuscore/packages/bitcore-lib/docs/transaction.md

 All bitcoin transactions contain a locktime field.
 The locktime indicates the earliest time a transaction can be added to the blockchain.
 Locktime allows signers to create time-locked transactions which will only become valid in the future, giving the signers a chance to change their minds.
 Locktime can be set in the form of a bitcoin block height (the transaction can only be included in a block with a higher height than specified) or a linux timestamp (transaction can only be confirmed after that time).
 For more information see [bitcoin's development guide section on locktime](https://developer.bitcoin.org/devguide/transactions.html#locktime-and-sequence-number).

-In bitcore, you can set a `Transaction`'s locktime by using the methods `Transaction#lockUntilDate` and `Transaction#lockUntilBlockHeight`.
+In ducatuscore, you can set a `Transaction`'s locktime by using the methods `Transaction#lockUntilDate` and `Transaction#lockUntilBlockHeight`.
 You can also get a friendly version of the locktime field via `Transaction#getLockTime`;

 For example: